From Bright Pattern Documentation

 Parameters:

-• string - The input string to be searched
+• string - The input string to be searched.

-• i – Ignore case in the search
+• i – Ignore case when matching

-• g – Replace all matches because otherwise only the first match will be replaced (e.g., replace("abcdefg","c","z","ig") produces "abzdefg").
+• g – Replace all matches instead of only the first match.
+For example:

 round(floating_number, precision)